To apply for refugee status in Canada, follow these steps:

 The application package includes the application guide and all the forms you need to fill out.

-If you are eligible to make a refugee claim, you will have to attend a hearing at the Immigration and Refugee Board of Canada (IRB).
+If you are eligible to make a refugee claim, you will have to go to a hearing at the IRB.

 The officer will tell you the date and time for your hearing and will give you a Notice to Appear for a Hearing.
 This notice will tell you: